zaurusman/zaurusman/README.md

 - 👋 Hi, I’m @zaurusman
-- 👀 I’m interested in AI applications
+- 👀 interested in AI applications
-- 🌱 I’m currently learning CS degree
+- 🌱 a CS student
-- 💞️ I’m looking to collaborate on any project
+- 💞️ looking to collaborate on any project
-- 📫 contact via yotamtsa@gmail.com
+- 📫 buisness contact via: yotamtsa@gmail.com

 <!---
 zaurusman/zaurusman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.